Environment and Sustainability

 Bulk material purchasing and delivery in liquid form (that expands over 30 times to form an insulating foam) reduces the environmental impact of our raw material deliveries.

-The CAD/CAM timber frame manufacturing process includes optimizing saws to minimize timber waste.
+The CAD/CAM timber frame manufacturing process includes CNC optimizing saws to minimize timber waste.
 What’s more, the minimal off-cuts are incinerated to provide heat for the factories & offices.